 - Supply Offences: A maximum $100,000.00 fine and/or 25 years imprisonment

-For a more accurate assessment of the penalty you may receive, please do not hesitate to contact WN Legal.
+For a more accurate assessment of the penalty you may receive, we recommend that you see one of our Criminal Defence Lawyers in Perth in order to obtain further legal advice and guidance on drug offences matter.
 There are well established common law cases, such as SOWA v Baldini WASCA 39, that can affect the ultimate outcome of your sentencing.